 old-fashioned rice pudding

 This old-fashioned rice pudding is a decadent dessert with orange and bourbon flavors.
-I also added some dashes of bitters because they add depth, I used angostura but orange or other fruity bitters will work too.
-The bourbon caramel sauce is definitive a keeper and I can’t wait to pour it over cakes and ice cream.
+I also added some dashes of bitters because they add depth, I used Angostura but orange or other fruity bitters will work too.
+The bourbon caramel sauce is definitely a keeper and I can’t wait to pour it over cakes and ice cream.